raspberrypilearning/from-me-to-you/en/step_5.md

 ## Develop the interaction
 Now you're going to make your digital card do something to make it interactive.

---- task ---
-Choose a sprite or costume from Scratch for now.
-You can create your own costumes later.

-Defn: Breaking your project up into parts that you can develop one at a time is called decomposition.
+You now need to break up your project up into parts so you can develop the parts one at a time.
+In computing, this process is called decomposition.

---- /task ---

---- task ---
-Choose a backdrop.

---- /task ---

 --- task ---
 What behaviour will your first sprite have?
 Describe what the sprite will do in words.
 You need to think about **what** you want your sprite to do and **when** it will do it.